How to Cut Glass with or without a Glass Cutter Like a Pro

 During the medieval era, the glass was cut using heated iron rods.
 That way you could never make accurate cuts and the edges of the cut pieces would always remain sharp.

 The use of glass-cutting tools did not become widespread until the 14th to 16th centuries.
-Diamond-tipped cutters, used first in Italy, were among the first popular glass cutting tools as they enabled more precise cuts than alternatives.
+Diamond-tipped cutters, used first in Italy, were among the earliest popular tools, as they enabled far more precise cuts than earlier methods.
+Yet, even today, knowing how to cut glass without a glass cutter can come in handy, especially when modern tools aren’t available and creativity must step in.

 cutting glass with a diamond blade cutter

-In this article from Ronix team, you will learn the ins and outs of cutting glass with and without glass cutters!
+In this article from the Ronix team, we explain how to cut glass with and without a glass cutter, step by step.

 Glass Cutter: Types and Mechanism